Appointed by Governor: Leonard J. Attman; Robert G. Pollokoff; Barry Williams.

 c/o Governor's Office of Community Initiatives

 100 Community Place, Crownsville, Maryland, July 2016.
 Photo by Diane F. Evartt.

 In September 2017, the Governor formed the Commission on the Future of the Pikesville Armory (Executive Order 01.01.2017.20).

-The Commission is to consult with Pikesville community members and other persons with relevant expertise on future uses for the Pikesville Armory.
-The Armory was built in 1903 and added to the National Register of Historic Places in 1985, so any recommended options for future use must be consistent with that designation.
+The Commission is consulting with Pikesville community members and other persons with relevant expertise on future uses for the Pikesville Armory.
+Built in 1903, the Armory was added to the National Register of Historic Places in 1985, so any recommended options for future use must be consistent with that designation.

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov